leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Face Set from Masked`

-Creates a new Face Set from :ref:`Masked Geometry <sculpt-mask-menu>`.
+Creates a new face set from :ref:`Masked Geometry <sculpt-mask-menu>`.

 Face Set from Visible